 After taking a bit of a beating at the end of 2018, Microsoft has surpassed its previous highs.

-Alphabet Inc (NASDAQ:GOOGL) has made the most AI purchases out of any tech firm, calculated research firm Quid, which shows that GOOG has made 20 AI acquisitions, including predictive analytics platform Kaggle in Q1 2017 alone.
+NASDAQ:GOOG) has made the most AI purchases out of any tech firm, calculated research firm Quid, which says that GOOG has made 20 AI acquisitions, including predictive analytics platform Kaggle in Q1 of 2017.

-Google CEO Sundar Pichai long has spoken about Google’s “AI first” future.
-At Google’s developer conference, he showed the Google Lens (a camera that can recognize what it sees) and AutoML.
-AutoML uses neural networks to build better neural networks, essentially creating an AI that can create itself.
+Alphabet CEO Sundar Pichai long has spoken about Google’s “AI first” future.
+At Google’s developer conference, he showed the Google Lens (a camera that can recognize what it sees) and AutoML, which uses neural networks to build better neural networks.

 Google is rife with “buy” ratings and very few sell or hold ratings, and it has meaningful upside.

-Chinese internet company Baidu Inc (ADR) (NASDAQ:BIDU), the “Google of China,” has been investing heavily in AI.
-It thinks artificial intelligence can give it an edge over local rivals Tencent Holdings Ltd. (OTCMKTS:TCEHY) and Alibaba Group Holdings Ltd (NYSE:BABA).
+Chinese internet company Baidu (NASDAQ:BIDU), the “Google of China,” has been investing heavily in AI.
+It thinks artificial intelligence can give it an edge over local rivals Tencent (OTCMKTS:TCEHY) and Alibaba (NYSE:BABA).

 Baidu spent $2.9 billion on R&D in just 2.5 years, with most of this going to AI.
 The money has funded a 1,700-member research team and four separate research labs.
 Crucially, Baidu has an AI advantage because of the huge data it gains from its 665 million monthly search engine users.

-BIDU is a moderate buy with the trade war dragging on, but it still has impressive upside potential.
+Given China’s difficulties, BIDU is a moderate buy, but it still has impressive upside potential.